-- A ‘green map‘ to help visitors find sustainable and locally-run cafes, shops and community locations.
+- Glasgow Green Map – to help visitors find sustainable and locally-run cafes, shops and community locations.

 COP26 Homestay Network

-The network has the potential to host thousands of people from across the world who will visit Glasgow in November for the UN climate conference, COP26.
-It will enable local hosts from across the central belt of Scotland to give a warm welcome to visiting climate change campaigners, scientists, and non-governmental organisations.
+The network has the potential to host thousands of people from across the world who will visit Glasgow in November for COP26.
+It enables local hosts from across the central belt of Scotland to give a warm welcome to visiting climate change campaigners, scientists, and non-governmental organisations.